mcinglis/inih/README.md

 ## Releases

 The releases will be tagged according to [semantic versioning](http://semver.org/spec/v2.0.0.html).
 All the macros preceded by `// @public` are considered public: they'll only change between major versions.
 The other macros could change any time.
 Non-preprocessor identifiers defined in header files are always considered public.
-New identifiers prefixed with the name of the header file will not warrant a major version bump: e.g., a function `uchar__foo()` may be added to `uchar.h` between minor versions.
+New identifiers prefixed with `ini` will not warrant a major version bump.

 Every version tag will be signed by [Malcolm Inglis](http://pool.sks-keyservers.net/pks/lookup?op=vindex&search=0xD020F814) (fingerprint: `0xD020F814`).